Ji Guoxing

 Ji Guoxing (季国兴) is a Chinese academic, author, political scientist and professor at Shanghai Jiaotong University.

 Career

 In 2009, he was Director of Maritime Security Studies Program of the Shanghai Center for RimPac Strategic and International Studies (CPSIS) at the Shanghai Institute for International Studies.

 From November 1994 through October 1995, Professor Ji was a visiting fellow at the Institute on Global Conflict and Cooperation in Berkeley, California.

 Selected works

-In a statistical overview derived from writings by and about Tadashi Suetsugi, OCLC/WorldCat encompasses roughly 4 works in 6 publications in the English language and 30+ library holdings.
+In a statistical overview derived from writings by and about Ji Guoxing, OCLC/WorldCat encompasses roughly 4 works in 6 publications in the English language and 30+ library holdings.